raphink/CV/README.md

    * A LaTeX distribution (TeXLive 2012 recommended);
    * LuaTeX;
-   * MinionPro and MyriadPro fonts (you can find them with Acrobat Reader).
+   * MinionPro, MyriadPro and Octicons fonts (you can find them under the fonts folder.
+Just copy them to /usr/local/share/fonts).

-TO build the PDF CVs, type `make pdf`.
+To build the PDF CVs, type `make pdf`.

 ## HTML version